torpedo87/EunseoAdventure/README.md

 - SKScene : The root node for all Sprite Kit objects displayed in a view.

+---

 # GamePlayKit
+- logic
 - Architect and organize your game logic.
 Incorporate common gameplay behaviors such as random number generation, artificial intelligence, pathfinding, and agent behavior.

+## GKState
+- The abstract superclass for defining state-specific logic as part of a state machine.

+## GKStateMachine
+- A finite-state machine—a collection of state objects that each define logic for a particular state of gameplay and rules for transitioning between states.